konkor/obmin/README.md

 ![screencast](https://user-images.githubusercontent.com/1944781/27997375-a73383c2-64ff-11e7-8a86-b9fddca45f42.png)

 **Obmin** is lightweight HTTP/File Server solution for GNU/Linux systems.
 The solution divided into a few parts to be more lightweight and flexible.
-Now Here's two parts: the server backend and the Gnome Shell Extension to control, run and monitor server part with preferences graphical frontend.
-In the near feature here could be more frontends for Unity/Elementary OS etc.
+Now Here's two parts: the server backend and the Gnome Shell Extension to control, run and monitor server part with preferences GUI.
+There is a supporting for Unity, KDE, Mate, LXDE, XCFE, Cinnamon, Pantheon, Badgie DE through the **obmin-indicator** and other console applications and tools.

 ## Main Features
 * Easy installation.